orianarueckert/pygcc/README.md

-pyGeochemCalc (pygcc) is a python-based program for thermodynamic calculations and producing the Geochemist's Workbench (GWB), EQ3/6, TOUGHREACT, and PFLOTRAN thermodynamic database from ambient to deep Earth temperature and pressure conditions
+pyGeochemCalc (pygcc) is a python-based program for thermodynamic calculations and producing the Geochemist's Workbench (GWB), EQ3/6, TOUGHREACT, PFLOTRAN and PHREEQC(in progress) thermodynamic database from ambient to deep Earth temperature and pressure conditions